-In accordance with the Higher Education Act, Marshall B. Ketchum University provides mandatory fire safety information as part of this Annual Report.
+In accordance with the Higher Education Act, MBKU provides mandatory fire safety information as part of the ASR.
 The act defines a fire as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.
-The following tables show all reported fires occurring in MBKU owned off-campus student rentals, the cause of the fire, the number of injuries and deaths related to the fire, and the value of property damage caused by the fire.
+The following tables show all reported fires occurring in MBKU-owned off-campus student rentals, the cause of the fire, the number of injuries and deaths related to the fire, and the value of property damage caused by the fire.